How to Get a Mortgage When You’re Self Employed

 Is it harder to buy a house if you are self-employed?

-Today’s self-employed mortgage loan rates
+Today’s self-employed mortgage rates

 Buying a home or refinancing when you’re self-employed might not be as difficult as you think.